Romanization of Chinese: Barnett–Chao

+Meyer–Wempe

 Yale system

 The Yale romanization system was created at Yale University during World War II to facilitate communication between American military personnel and their Chinese counterparts.
 It uses a more regular spelling of Mandarin phonemes than other systems of its day.

 This system was used for a long time, because it was used for phrase-books and part of the Yale system of teaching Chinese.
 The Yale system taught Mandarin using spoken, colloquial Chinese patterns.
 The Yale system of Mandarin has since been superseded by the Chinese Hanyu Pinyin system.